 Tenth Acre Farm was named after my first micro-farm in the suburbs of Cincinnati, Ohio, which was one-tenth of an acre (0.10) in size.

 In an American-as-apple-pie, 1950s-era neighborhood, my yard was surely never meant to be anything more than lawn.
 This is where I started growing my own food.
 My website followed shortly after, beginning in 2013, as a way to document my experiments and discoveries in permaculture gardening.

 On this website, I share tips for applying permaculture design to small-scale residential spaces: backyard gardens, front yard edible landscapes, and suburban micro-farms.
 I have a passion for discovering ecologically friendly techniques that are easy to maintain and increase biodiversity.

 I hope you find something here that sparks inspiration and excitement for growing food, wherever you live!

 Before I started micro-farming my yard, I was a high school teacher.

-Perhaps it was a midlife crisis, but I realized that I wasn’t happy in my job.
+Perhaps it was a midlife crisis, but I wasn’t happy in my job.
 So, at the end of a particularly grueling year, I handed in my notice and gave myself the summer to figure out what I wanted to do next.

 I call that period of life my ‘dirt therapy’, because all I wanted to do was have my hands in the dirt — playing in my garden and tinkering with plants!